MNIC-research/HART-Optimizer/README.md

 | DTD | 64.77 ± 0.98 | 63.17 ± 0.20 | **66.21 ± 0.22** 🥇 |
 | EuroSAT | 98.75 ± 0.14 | 98.59 ± 0.24 | **99.00 ± 0.21** 🥇 |
 | SVHN | 96.06 ± 0.05 | 90.18 ± 3.19 | **96.14 ± 0.17** 🥇 |

+*In transfer learning scenarios evaluated via the Mini-VTAB benchmark, HART showcased exceptional adaptability, securing **1st place in 4 out of 5 downstream tasks**.
+This robust transferability indicates that HART is highly effective at extracting generalized representations, particularly for modern attention-based architectures.*

+---

+## Open Science & Reproducibility Plan
+To support transparent evaluation and reproducibility:
+* Training code and optimizer implementations are publicly released.
+* Training checkpoints will be continuously uploaded to GitHub.
+* Experimental configurations and hyperparameters are documented in detail.

+---

+## Why TPU Resources Are Required
+Thus far, all development and experimentation have been conducted using a single consumer-grade NVIDIA RTX 4060 GPU.
+While this environment has been sufficient to validate the core algorithmic innovations (achieving state-of-the-art memory-efficient optimization via our 2-buffer state mechanism), it severely limits the ability to perform the large-scale empirical studies required for modern optimizer research.

+Access to Google TRC TPU infrastructure would enable us to:
+* Scale experiments to larger foundation models such as GPT-2 Large/XL and ViT-Large.
+* Perform large-scale hyperparameter ablation studies and investigate optimization scaling laws.
+* Evaluate robustness under longer-context language modeling settings.
+* Validate cross-domain generalization on substantially larger datasets such as full ImageNet-1k.
+* Complete the comprehensive empirical evaluation necessary for submission to top-tier machine learning conferences (e.g., ICLR).

+The proposed research is specifically compute-bound rather than idea-bound.
+TPU access would directly accelerate the final validation of a highly promising, memory-efficient optimizer framework that has already demonstrated exceptional results across language modeling, transfer learning, and attention-based architectures.